zji90/TSCAN/README.md

 ## TSCAN Installation

 TSCAN software can be installed via Github.
-Users should have R installed on their computer before installing GSCA.
+Users should have R installed on their computer before installing TSCAN.
 R can be downloaded here: http://www.r-project.org/.
-To install the latest version of GSCA package via Github, run following commands in R:
+To install the latest version of TSCAN package via Github, run following commands in R:
 ```{r }
 if (!require("devtools"))
   install.packages("devtools")